Saadallah Wannous: Career

 In the late 1960s, triggered by the Arab defeat of the 1967 war with Israel, political Arabic theater was born.
 The defeat resulted in the creation of a new level of awareness among artists and intellectuals, particularly toward the government-controlled mass media and its infiltration of popular culture.
 In 1969, joined by a group of playwrights, Wannous called for an Arab Festival for Theater Arts to be hosted in Damascus, later realized and attended by dramatists from all over the Arab world.
 In this festival, he introduced his new project: A "theater of politicization" to replace the traditional "political theater."
 He intended theater to play a more active role in the process of social and political change.
 His plays include Elephant, the King of All Times (1969), The King is the King (1977) and Hanthala's Journey from Slumber to Consciousness (1978).
+His 1968 play entitled Haflat samar min ajl 5 Huzayrān (Arabic: An Evening’s Entertainment for the Fifth of June) is among the best Arabic responses to the 1967 war.

 In the late 1970s, Wannous helped establish and later taught at the Higher Institute of Dramatic Arts in Damascus.
 He also started the magazine Theater Life (Hayyat al-masrahiya), of which he was editor-in-chief for years.
 In 1982, in the aftermath of the Israeli siege and invasion of Beirut, he lived through a period of shock, and ceased to write for a decade.
 Back to writing in the early 1990s, Wannous delivered to Arabic theater a series of plays no less political than their predecessors, starting with The Rape (1990), a play about the Arab-Israeli conflict.
 Afterwards, he wrote Fragments from History (1994), Rituals of Signs and Transformations (1994), Miserable Dreams (1995), A Day of Our Time (1995), and finally Mirage Epic (1996).

 In 1996, he was selected by UNESCO and the International Institute of Theater, to present that year's address to the world theater community during its celebration of International Theater Day on March 27.
 This was the first selection of an Arab writer since the organization started this tradition in 1963.

+In 2014, his plays Rituals of Signs and Transformations, The Evening Party for the Fifth of June, The Adventure of the Mamluk Jaber's Head, and The Drunken Days were published in English by the Martin E. Segal Theatre Center.

 Personal life

-His daughter Dima Wannous is a journalist, writer and novelist.
+His daughter Dima Wannous is a journalist and literary writer who left Syria for exile in the United Kingdom.